RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Rows with null values in the DATE or TIMESTAMP column are stored in a __NULL__ partition, and rows that have dates outside the allowed range are stored in a partition called __UNPARTITIONED__.

 **Clustering**:-It is the ordering of data in its stored format.
 This can improve query performance by reducing the amount of data that needs to be scanned within a partition, since the related data will be physically located closer together.

-- Clustering is supported only on partitioned tables, and it is used when filters or aggregations are frequently used.
+**Clustering is supported only on partitioned tables**, and it is used when filters or aggregations are frequently used.
 - BigQuery has a limit of **4 cluster columns** per table. clustering columns cannot be changed
 - cost of queries over clustered tables can only be determined **after** the query is run.